EML Admiral Cowan: History

 On 16 January 2000 Sandown located the wreck of the sunken scallop dredger, the Solway Harvester.
 Sandown spent July 2002 on a Joint Maritime Course, after which she deployed to the Mediterranean to take part in the Argonaut 02 exercises, which lasted until Christmas.
 Sandown was also deployed as part of Operation Telic, to clear mines in the Persian Gulf, and sweep passages into Iraqi ports.

 The Royal Navy decommissioned HMS Sandown and two of her sisters and in 2005 and, on 9 October 2006, sold the vessels to the Estonian Navy.
 After refitting in Rosyth, Sandown was formally handed over to the Estonian Navy in April 2007.
 Her new name comes from Admiral Sir Walter Henry Cowan who led the British naval forces in the Baltic in their intervention in the Russian Civil War, providing naval support to Estonia during the Estonian War of Independence.

 Between July and December 2018, the ship went through a modernization programme at Babcock's Rosyth facilities.
 It was fitted with the Thales Sonar 2193 navigation system and Thales M-CUBE command and control system.
 Its composite hull and electrical systems received repairs and upgrades.
 Her sister ships and will also be modernized for a total cost of around 30 million euros.

+On 16 February 2026, while departing Estonia to take part in a NATO exercise, Admiral Cowan sustained damage to her fibreglass hull after encountering significant ice conditions.
+In May 2026, ERR reported that the vessel was awaiting repairs, along with her sister ship EML Sakala which had suffered fire damage earlier in the year.
+As a result, the two vessels were laid up at Miinisadam Naval Base awaiting repairs.
+Subsequently, all Sandown-class vessels in the Estonian Navy were relegated to warm-water use.

+We have three minehunters, all built of fiberglass, and their ability to operate in ice is very limited.
+As a rule, we don't take that kind of risk.